marcoklein/SyncIt--Shared_JavaScript_Objects/README.md

-# syncit
+#Sync It!
 Sync JavaScript objects across the network.

-Perfect for every real time web application and games.
+##Easy to Use
+SyncIt is an easy to use WebSocket based synchronize library.